c2nm/boilerplate/README.md

 # 📦 boilerplate 📦

-This is a boilerplate starter kit for rapid web development.
+this is a boilerplate starter kit for rapid web development.

 ## includes